Unlawful Discrimination

 Duty to Report

-All university employees, including faculty, staff, and administrative employees who become aware of or reasonably suspect that discrimination is occurring must report the information to the Equal Opportunity Manager, either verbally or in writing.
+All university employees, including faculty and staff, who become aware of or reasonably suspect that discrimination is occurring must report the information to the Equal Opportunity Manager, either verbally or in writing.

 Equal Opportunity Manager